tymyrddin/purple/source/docs/audits/iso27001/map-room.md

 *ISO/IEC 27001 Clause 5*

 Although day-to-day ISMS tasks fall to assigned staff (CISO, Information Security Manager, security team), top management holds overall accountability.
-Their role is to fund the climb, endorse the route, ensure the team has enough resources (oxygen), and demonstrate that information security matters strategically.
+Their role is to fund the climb, endorse the route, ensure the team has enough resources (oxygen), and demonstrate that information security carries strategic weight.

-Clause 5 formalises this as leadership and commitment, ensuring that the ISMS aligns with the organisation's strategic objectives and that everyone knows why the climb matters.
+Clause 5 formalises this as leadership and commitment, ensuring that the ISMS aligns with the organisation's strategic objectives and that everyone understands the point of the climb.

 Without genuine support from management, the expedition never leaves base camp.
 Security becomes "IT's problem," resources aren't allocated, staff don't prioritise it, and certification attempts fail.